 Then again, if macarons seem like too much of a challenge, we hear you.
 In that case, just fancy up some easy vanilla cupcakes with Champagne and a little gold leaf.
 Even if you skip the vanilla custard filling, these will still be a smash hit.
 Get our Champagne Cupcakes recipe.

 Make sure to offer a mocktail for those abstaining from booze who still want something festive to sip.
 It’s fizzy, of course; a pale shade of pink often seen on Oscar gowns; and deftly balances the flavors of fruit and herbs.
 Honestly, it just might steal the whole show.
 Get our Peach Melba Cooler Mocktail recipe.
-(And know that our 2019 Oscar Drinks round-up includes a few non-alcoholic options too!)

 Original story by Chowhound Food Team, updated by Amy Sowder and Jen Wheeler.